Nucleation feedback can drive establishment and maintenance of biased microtubule polarity in neurites: Results

 We first study how biased polarity can be established by the two MT nucleation mechanisms in a short domain with a single nucleation location as outlined in Section~\ref{sec:spatial_model}.
-For each of the four mechanism combinations, we simulate 100 realizations of the spatial model for 5 hours each to understand how each nucleation mechanism contributes to polarity establishment.
+For each of the four mechanism combinations, we simulate 100 realizations of the spatial model for 5 days each to understand how each nucleation mechanism contributes to polarity establishment.

 To study whether biased MT polarity emerges, we track the proportion of MTs which are MEO over time.
 The results in Figure~\ref{fig:singlenucloc} show how average MEO polarity changes over time for neither mechanism (blue), checkpoint-only (purple), feedback-only (red), and both mechanisms (yellow).
-The solid curves in Figure~\ref{fig:singlenucloc}a illustrate that the average MEO polarity for each mechanism combination remains close to 50\%, while the one standard deviation clouds reveal different behaviors.
-Polarity is more tightly regulated in the neither and checkpoint-only mechanism case, while the standard deviation is wide for the feedback-only and both mechanisms.
+The solid curves in Figure~\ref{fig:singlenucloc}a illustrate that the average MEO polarity for each mechanism combination remains close to 50\%, while the interquartile range (IQR) clouds reveal different behaviors.
+Polarity has less variance in the neither mechanism case, while the IQR is wide for the checkpoint-only, feedback-only, and both mechanisms.
 To better understand this behavior, we illustrate the evolution of MT polarity through time for each individual simulation in Figure~\ref{fig:singlenucloc}c.
-The top two panels show that the scenarios with neither or checkpoint-only mechanisms largely yield 40\%-60\% MEO polarity.
-A few model runs of the checkpoint-only mechanism reached a fully-biased polarity state of 100\% or 0\% MEO polarity.
-In contrast, all simulations of the feedback-only and both mechanisms cases in the bottom two panels of Figure~\ref{fig:singlenucloc}c reach a fully-biased polarity state within 5 hours.
+The top panel shows that the scenarios with neither mechanism implemented largely yield 40\%-60\% MEO polarity.
+With the checkpoint-only mechanism, only a few model runs reach a fully-biased polarity state of 100\% or 0\% MEO polarity within one day.
+After approximately four days, all runs reach a roughly fully-biased polarity, with some variability close to the fully-biased polarity states due to the algorithm implementation.
+In contrast, all simulations of the feedback-only and both mechanisms cases in the bottom two panels of Figure~\ref{fig:singlenucloc}c reach a fully-biased polarity state within 5 hours (see figure insets).
+This shorter timescale is also relevant biologically, since experiments have shown that microtubule polarity is established within the first 24 hours of the \emph{Drosophila} larval stage \cite{Kargbo-Hill2012}.